 - The severity of injury or disability: The severity of your injury is also a major factor affecting the settlement amount in your truck accident case.
 Typically, the more severe your injury is, the larger the settlement amount.
 Whether or not you will be entitled to recover loss of income and loss of earning capacity also affects the settlement, and so does the existence or absence of prior medical conditions.

 - Insurance coverage: The insurance policies in effect also impact the settlement amount in a truck accident case.
 The minimum amount of insurance coverage that the truck driver and/or trucking company carries depends on the type of transported freight.
-For example, hazardous materials moved by private carriers require the minimum coverage of $5,000,000.
+For example, hazardous materials moved by private carriers require a minimum coverage of $5,000,000.

 How much is your case worth?